Applied appropriately, essential oils are highly beneficial antimicrobial, skin healing, psycho-emotional, pleasant ‘scentual’ agents.

 - Wipe up spillages immediately (essential oils will dissolve / damage polystyrene, plastic, varnish, paint, polished and laminated surfaces).

-- Keep out of the reach of children (good suppliers will provide child proof lids if requested) and keep away from pets.
+- Keep essential oils out of the reach of children (good suppliers will provide child proof lids if requested) and keep away from pets.

 Accidents and reactions